Central Papua: Tourism

 There are multiple tourist destinations in Central Papua for example Teluk Cenderawasih National Park, Lorentz National Park, Jayawijaya Mountains, Paniai Lakes, and various traditional villages.

 Teluk Cenderawasih National Park is a marine National Park situated on the border of West Papua and Central Papua, specifically in Nabire.
 It stands as a tourist destination with abundant natural treasures, characterized by azure seas adorned with pristine white sandy islands and coral reefs teeming with diverse marine life.
 In addition to its scenic beauty, visitors can also experience thrilling dives alongside whale sharks (Rhincodon typus), a majestic species found in Kwatisore.

-The Jayawijaya Mountains stand as a towering mountain range in Papua, housing the highest peak in Indonesia and Oceania.
-This pinnacle, known as Puncak Jaya, Cartensz Pyramid, or Nemangkawi, reaches a staggering height of 4,884 meters.
-As Oceania's highest mountain, Puncak Jaya holds a coveted place among the Seven Summits, a list of the highest peaks on each continent as recognized by legendary climber Reinhold Messner.
-Conquering these seven summits is a dream pursued by mountaineers worldwide.
-Puncak Jaya's majestic summit is adorned with icecap, although this precious feature is under threat from the impacts of climate change.
+The Jayawijaya Mountains stand as a mountain range in Papua, housing the highest peak in Indonesia and Oceania.
+This pinnacle, known as Puncak Jaya, Cartensz Pyramid, or Nemangkawi, reaches a height of 4,884 meters.
+As Oceania's highest mountain, Puncak Jaya holds a place among the Seven Summits, a list of the highest peaks on each continent as recognized by climber Reinhold Messner.
+Conquering these seven summits is pursued by mountaineers worldwide.
+Puncak Jaya's summit is adorned with icecaps, at risk of melting from climate change.